 Organic performance is off the charts

 Mailchimp ranks for more unique keywords than its organic search competitors.
-The sheer number of keywords Mailchimp ranks for means it attracts a wider audience than competitors like Campaign Monitor or Constant Contact.
+The sheer number of keywords Mailchimp ranks for means it attracts a wider audience than competitors like Campaign Monitor or Send Grid.
 In fact, people are just as likely to encounter Mailchimp content when searching for email terms as they are when searching for marketing terms.

 For example, Mailchimp ranks for keywords about podcasts that link to its Mailchimp Presents content, a podcast and a series of videos that follow the journeys of entrepreneurs.
 As a result, Mailchimp stands out to small businesses, entrepreneurs, and freelancers who want to learn about business management and marketing—not just email marketing.